-Topics: Portfolio Management

-Contributors: David G. Eichhorn, CFA, Richard R.

-Ratkowski, CFA

-Subscribe to NISA Perspectives, Primers, News and Quarterly Economic Webinar Updates.
+Topics: Taxable Portfolio Management / Contributors: David G. Eichhorn, CFA, Richard R. Ratkowski, CFA and expanding in breadth; a rising demand for high quality collateral; and a rethinking of the role and effectiveness of active management in certain asset classes.

 In our previous post, we outlined a framework for evaluating asset allocation decisions and suggested that asset owners could enhance returns by separating investments into headline exposure ("overlay") and committed capital ("underlay") components.
 To better understand this approach, it may be helpful to provide some rationale of market drivers and explore some applications.